archittmittal/NeuralNexus_The-Imposters/README.md

-# Neural-NEXUS: Robust Brain Tumor Analysis
+# Neural-NEXUS: Brain Tumor Analysis

 This repository houses a comprehensive, AI/ML-driven deep learning system designed for robust brain tumor analysis and classification using MRI imaging.
 The system was meticulously developed to combat fundamental real-world clinical challenges such as dataset class disparity, inter-patient variability, and black-box interpretability issues.